saasfly/waitlist/README.md

 2. **Zero Hosting Costs**: Deploy static pages on Cloudflare completely free of charge, eliminating hosting costs and concerns.
 3. **Dynamic Data Collection**: Harness the power of Google Forms to collect form data, empowering static pages with dynamic capabilities for seamless data collection and user interaction.
 4. **Data Ownership and Privacy**: Maintain full control and ownership of your data without relying on third-party SaaS providers, ensuring data privacy and autonomy.
+5. **Powerful Data Analysis**: Utilize a simple yet effective local-first analysis [service](https://excel.saasfly.io/) to gain valuable insights from your collected data.
+This lightweight tool empowers you to make data-driven decisions without the need for complex and costly BI systems, while keeping your data secure and under your control.

 > **Nextify** offers complete enterprise-grade SaaS solutions.
 If you're interested in discussing your project or just want to connect with us, feel free to reach out at contact@nextify.ltd.